pattern-agentic/limousine/README.md

 it.
 On a true first run (no config), it walks you through `--setup` (which writes `~/.limousine.config`), then launches.
 Otherwise it opens the startup/recents screen.
 Run `limousine --setup` any time to re-configure.

-See `MIGRATION.md` for architecture and the remaining-work plan.